This post may include affiliate links; see our disclosure policy.

 Gin gimlet cocktail recipe

-• Step 1: Add 2 oz gin, ½ oz lime juice, and ½ oz syrup to a cocktail shaker, and shake with ice.
+• Step 1: Add 2 oz gin, ½ oz fresh lime juice, and ½ oz simple syrup to a cocktail shaker.

-• Step 3: Garnish with a lime wheel.
+• Step 4: Garnish with a lime wheel and serve immediately.

 Sweetener variations

-Alex and I love naturally sweetened drinks, so often we like using pure maple syrup as a swap for simple syrup when we make cocktail recipes.
+I love naturally sweetened drinks, so you’ll catch me using ingredients like pure maple syrup as a swap for simple syrup when we make cocktail recipes.
 It sweetens drinks in a gentler way than simple syrup and adds nuanced flavor notes.

-When we taste test back to back, drinks made with maple syrup always win over simple syrup!
-You can also use agave syrup or honey syrup, but maple syrup is our preferred alternate sweetener.
+When I taste cocktails back-to-back, drinks made with maple syrup always win over simple syrup!
+You can also use agave syrup or honey syrup, but maple syrup is my preferred alternate sweetener.

-A gin gimlet is traditionally served in a cocktail glass, which is similar shape to a martini glass.
-They’re slightly different: a cocktail glass is slightly smaller and more rounded, and a martini glass is more of a cone shape and has a shorter stem.
+A gin gimlet is traditionally served in a cocktail glass, which is a similar shape to a martini glass.
+A cocktail glass is slightly smaller and more rounded, though, while a martini glass is more of a cone shape with a shorter stem.

 Best gin for a gimlet

-The best gin for for a gimlet?
 Gin is one of the more varied liquors out there, with lots of differences in flavor between top brands.
-The best choice is a gin you love, but here some of our recommendations:
+The best choice is a gin you love, but here some of my recommendations:

 • Malfy, Aviation, and Beefeater London Dry have a botanical flavor that blends well in cocktails.

 • Locally distilled gin is a great option!
-In Indianapolis, we like 8th Day Distillery, Hotel Tango, and Big Heart Gin.
+In Indianapolis, I like 8th Day Distillery, Hotel Tango, and Big Heart Gin.

 • Steer clear of strong flavored sipping gins in cocktails.
-For us this includes brands like Tanqueray gin, which is very floral, and Opihr gin has very forward spices.
+This includes brands like Tanqueray gin, which is very floral, and Opihr gin, which has very forward spices.
 These overpower the subtlety in many mixed drinks.

 Types of gimlet recipes

-Once you’ve mastered the gin gimlet, there are a few different variations on the gimlet to try!
+Once you’ve mastered the gin gimlet, there are a few different variations to try!
 You can vary the liquor by swapping in vodka, or add new flavors that compliment the gin like fresh herbs or liqueurs.

 Frequently asked questions